oamg/leapp/docs/source/first-actor.md

 We will start at the very beginning, so we will assume that all things have to be created.

-## Terminology

-### Models
-To send messages between actors, a model has to be created.
-The model describes the format of the message and acts as an object to access the data.
-This principle is similar to ORM libraries.

-### Topics
-Topics are used to classify the purpose of a message, and they are a necessary part of every model.

-### Tags
-Tags are used by the framework to be able to query the repository for actors that should be executed at the same time in a [phase of a workflow](terminology.html#phase).
-This is necessary when you want to have your actor being included into a [workflow](terminology.html#workflow) in a phase.
-For keeping the tutorial simpler, we will not discuss the tags now.

-### Actors
-Actors define what messages they consume and what they produce by importing the classes and assigning them to a tuple in the actor class definition.
-Tags are defined there as well for the reasons outlined above.

 ## Getting started

 First, create and go to your repository directory.
 See [Creating a new repository tutorial](create-repository).